DLR-SC/ESID/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] All texts have been internationalized with at least the following languages:
   - [ ] English
   - [ ] German
+- [ ] I tried addressing all new accessibility problems displayed in the console and documented if they can't be fixed

+I, the reviewer checked the following things:

+- [ ] I ran the software once and tried all new and related functionality to this PR
+- [ ] I looked at all new and changed lines of code and commented on possible problems
+- [ ] I read the added documentation and checked if it is understandable and clear
+- [ ] I checked the added tests for completeness
+- [ ] I checked the internationalized strings for spelling errors